xiaolai/regular-investing-in-box/docs/en/README.md

 Amazon ([NASDAQ: AMZN](https://finance.yahoo.com/quote/AMZN/)) currently has the highest market cap of any e-commerce company in the world.
 According to [Morningstar's calculations](http://performance.morningstar.com/stock/performance-return.action?t=AMZN), it has provided investors with a compound yearly return of 40.42% over the past five years.
 Over the past 15 years, the compound yearly return has been 28.51%.

 Have you thought about why Amazon started by selling books, even though there were so many other potential items to sell?
-Aside from the fact that the book market is a large market, and that people need and want to buy books frequently, there is one extra screening criteria that the book market passes: once you have sold a book, you very rarely need to provide customer service.
+Aside from the fact that the book market is a large market, and the fact that people need and want to buy books frequently, there is one extra screening criteria that the book market passes: once you have sold a book, you very rarely need to provide customer service.
 Just this one extra criteria eliminated 99.99% of the other choices!

 Regular investors can only chose investments that grow sustainably over the long term (of course, the more growth the better!).
 Just this one seemingly simple criteria eliminates 99.99% of the options, because, strictly speaking, there is no one individual investment that we can be sure will meet this criteria, no matter how good it looks now.
 This is because companies are just like people: